Day 1: The National WWII Museum in New Orleans

 Utah Beach Museum

-A modern museum located at the site of the landings by the US 4th Infantry Division.
+A special VIP tour of the modern museum located at the site of the landings by the US 4th Infantry Division.

 La Cambe German Cemetery